Last Updated on December 13, 2021

 Billionaire Boy by David Walliams

-Bestselling children’s author David Walliams has a string of successful stage productions behind him including the RSCs fabulous production of The Boy in the Dress and the award-winning Gangsta Granny which took the West End by storm in 2017.
+Bestselling children’s author David Walliams has a string of successful stage productions behind him including the RSCs fabulous production of The Boy in the Dress and the award-winning Gangsta Granny which took the West End by storm in 2017 (now back on stage at the Bloomsbury Theatre for Christmas 2021).
 Now the Birmingham Stage Company have brought David Walliams’s second adaptation of Billionaire Boy, to the West End for the first time, brilliantly adapted for the stage by Neal Foster who also directs the show.

 Billionaire Boy opens on a stage stacked high with hundreds of loo rolls which appear to form the shape of a castle.
 This amusing set is designed by Jacqueline Trousdale who artfully captures the book’s original illustrations.